apostrophecms/apostrophe-astro/README.md

 During development it defaults automatically to: `http://localhost:3000`

-You can use `*` as value to allow all host.
-Should be used in conjunction with `portMapping` below.

 ### `widgetsMapping` (mandatory)

 The file in your project that contains the mapping between Apostrophe widget types and your Astro components (see below).